ivx/time_frame/README.md

 earlier = time_frame.shift_by(-2.days)
 # => 2014-05-05 14:58:47 +0200..2014-05-06 14:58:47 +0200

-# Is another time covered by our time range?
+# Is another time covered by our time frame?
 my_time = Time.new(2014, 5, 7, 16)
 time_frame.cover?(my_time)
 # => true